afonsonf/tlaplus-graph-explorer/README.md

 The default way to represent a state is showing the pretty printed version, as shown previously in example 1.

 The representation of a state can be personalized by changing the function drawState in the file [tla-state.js](src/tla-state.js).
-An example of a personalized state representation is shown in the example 2 and the source code is in [examples/ceph-consensus-3mon](examples/ceph-consensus-3mon).
+An example of a personalized state representation is shown in the example 2 and the source code is in [examples/ceph-consensus](examples/ceph-consensus).
+There are other examples in the folder [examples](examples).

 To help create a personalized representation of a state, the application comes with a parser that parses a tla+ state into JavaScript structures.
-The parser definition is in folder [expr-parser](expr-parser) and example usage of the parser (function parseVars) can be found at [examples/ceph-consensus-3mon](examples/ceph-consensus-3mon).
+The parser definition is in folder [expr-parser](expr-parser) and example usage of the parser (function parseVars) can be found in the examples.

 ## Related tools